Spatiotemporal spectral transfers in fluid dynamics: Conclusion

-We find that our STFT-derived spatio-temporal transfers provide a relatively robust diagnostic for studying spatial and temporal scales in fluid dynamics.
+We find that our STFT-derived spatiotemporal transfers provide a relatively robust diagnostic for studying spatial and temporal scales in fluid dynamics.
 While the diagnostic has been used primarily in idealized simulations in the past, we expect this method to be useful for studying more realistic, high-resolution simulations and observational data.
-In particular, \citet{skitka23} demonstrates the usefulness of spatio-temporal diagrams in precisely tracking the source and destination scales of energy transfer in simulations.
-Given the broad applicability of spatio-temporal transfers and triads, we expect that the \citet{skitka23}'s use of unsymmetric triads can be generalized to studies of cascades outside of kinetic energy, such as the temperature variance studied by \citet{Martin2021}.
+In particular, \citet{skitka23} demonstrates the usefulness of spatiotemporal diagrams in precisely tracking the source and destination scales of energy transfer in simulations.
+Given the broad applicability of spatiotemporal transfers and triads, we expect that the \citet{skitka23}'s use of diagrams can be generalized to studies of cascades outside of kinetic energy, such as the temperature variance studied by \citet{Martin2021}.
 We discuss such diagrams in Appendix~\ref{app:triadsofscalars}.

-We briefly apply our diagnostic to studying the effect of sweeping by a constant flow on spatio-temporal transfers.
-However, we expect the spatio-temporal diagnostic to be useful in probing models of isotropic random sweeping, discussed by \citet{Tennekes75, wilczek2012, chen89}.
-Future work can include theoretical and numerical research that probes sweeping on kinetic energy transfers.
+We briefly use the diagnostic to study the effect of sweeping by a constant flow on spatiotemporal transfers.
+Based on this analysis, we expect the spatiotemporal diagnostic to be useful for numerically probing models of isotropic random sweeping, discussed by \citet{Tennekes75, wilczek2012, chen89}.
+However, models of sweeping by constant flow will be even more useful for theoretical and numerical research that probes sweeping on kinetic energy transfers and transfers of other tracer budgets.
+This is especially important for understanding how to interpret spectra derived from satellite data in oceanographic or solar wind studies.
 Pending questions about the method aside, this work has demonstrated the potential for broad application of this diagnostic to fluids in a variety of contexts.
-We anticipate that this method can be used for numerical studies of cascades in kinetic energy and other quantities of interest in studies related to oceanography, meteorology, and magnetohydrodynamics.
+In particular, we anticipate that as observational data and simulations increase in resolution, there will be increased value in using temporal and spatiotemporal transfers to better understand interactions between different scales.
+Research focused on studying the effects of submesoscale and mesoscale ocean features (like eddies) can take advantage of the framework we introduce in this paper to better understand their effect on large scale currents. \citet{Martin2021} and \citet{Hochet2020} show that the framework discussed in this paper can be used to study the transfers between different time and spatial scales of temperature variance in the ocean or ocean-atmosphere interface.
+Similar work can be carried out with higher resolution simulations of the climate to better understand air-sea interactions relevant to the weather or climate.